schettino72/sphinx_press_theme/docs/source/configuration.rst

 ``html_css_files``
 ^^^^^^^^^^^^^^^^^^

-Adds custom CSS files to the theme:
+Adds custom CSS files to the theme

 .. code-block:: python

+    # Here we assume that the file is at _static/css/custom.css
     html_css_files = ["css/custom.css"]

 ``html_external_links``